First Progesterone MC10 Side Effects

 Generic Name: progesterone

-Note: This document contains side effect information about progesterone.
-Some of the dosage forms listed on this page may not apply to the brand name First Progesterone MC10.
+Note: This page contains information about the side effects of progesterone.
+Some of the dosage forms included on this document may not apply to the brand name First Progesterone MC10.

-Some side effects of First Progesterone MC10 may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for First Progesterone MC10 may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.